lizm696/6ms/_homepage-features/feature3.md

 img: female-leader-with-large-group.jpg
 image: images/female-leader-with-large-group.jpg
 ---
-Go Outdoors - 10% discount for members and 15% discount for leaders
+Go Outdoors offer 10% discount for members and 15% discount for leaders

-Cotswold Outdoors – Cotswold offer a 10% discount for members and a 20% discount for Leaders.
-To get the discount, simply show your appointment card or necker.
+Cotswold Outdoors offer a 10% discount for members and a 20% discount for Leaders.

+To get the discount simply show your appointment card or necker.